rafalkarczewski/rafalkarczewski.github.io/_posts/2025-02-11-diffusion-density.md

 #### Model's Loss Function and Out-of-Distribution Freedom

-Diffusion models are trained with variants of the Score-Matching objective \eqref{eq:sm-obj}, meaning that their loss is optimized only for in-distribution images.
+Diffusion models are trained with variants of the score-matching objective \eqref{eq:sm-obj}, meaning that their loss is optimized only for in-distribution images.
 However, the model defines the density everywhere, including points outside the distribution which are never seen during training.
 This gives the model freedom in how it assigns the likelihood to *atypical* samples such as blurry or cartoon-like ones.

 #### Information Theory and Compressibility